UCSBCarpentry/2023-04-25-git/_episodes/12-git-history.md

 > the right commit ID, especially if the commit is from several months ago.
 >
 > Imagine the `shell-scripts` project has more than 50 files.
-> You would like to find a commit that modifies some specific text in `for-loop.sh`.
+> You would like to find a commit that modifies some specific text in `index.md`.
 > When you type `git log`, a very long list appeared.
 > How can you narrow down the search?
 >
 > Recall that the `git diff` command allows us to explore one specific file,
-> e.g., `git diff for-loop.sh`.
+> e.g., `git diff index.md`.
 We can apply a similar idea here.
 >
 > ~~~
-> $ git log for-loop.sh
+> $ git log index.md
 > ~~~
 > {: .language-bash}
 >